 Abstract

 In the State of Israel, where the number of elderly people requiring long-term care in the community is constantly on the rise, one of the long-term care solutions for the elderly is migrant home caregivers that come from developing countries like the Philippines.
 The migrant home caregiver’s roles include addressing functional and instrumental needs alongside fulfilling the emotional-social needs of the older long-term care recipient.
-The caregiving relationship blurs the boundaries between the parties’ formal and informal relationship.
-This study examines the phenomenon where the blurred boundary between the migrant home caregiver and the older care recipient or a member of his/her family become a couple.
+The caregiving relationship blurs the boundaries between the parties’ formal and informal relationships.
+This study examines the phenomenon of cases in which this blurred boundary between the migrant home caregiver and the older care recipient or a family member turns into a romantic relationship.

-There is research literature In Israel and worldwide about phenomena that pertain to the researched phenomenon, such as a (second) romantic relationship in old age, the romantic relationship of a Filipino migrant home caregiver in the world and in Israel, and relationships that deviate from caregiving relationships.
+There is research literature in Israel and worldwide about phenomena that relate to the present subject, such as a (second) romantic relationship in old age, the romantic relationship of a Filipino migrant home caregiver in the world and in Israel, and relationships that go beyond caregiving.
 A combination of all these phenomena into one unique phenomenon has not yet been studied in the context of long-term care.
 The romantic relationship between the parties raises questions regarding their motives.
 The woman, who comes from a developing country to the State of Israel, which is considered a developed country, is interested in a romantic relationship with a care recipient and/or employer with Israeli citizenship in order to improve her socioeconomic status, while the elderly man is interested in a young woman he finds attractive to fulfill his functional or intimate needs.
-Moreover, the romantic relationship of the interviewees can be considered as unusual by the two communities they belong to - the Israeli and the Filipino because of the duality in both societies between religion and tradition and between modernity and permissiveness.
+Moreover, the romantic relationship of the interviewees might be considered unusual by the two communities they belong to – the Israeli and the Filipino – because of the duality in both societies between religion and tradition, and between modernity and permissiveness.

-The purpose of the study was to examine how the couples perceive their transition from a caregiving relationship to a romantic relationship in light of the age gap, and the functional, socioeconomic, religious, language, and cultural gaps between them.
+The purpose of the study was to examine how the couples perceive their transition from a caregiving relationship to a romantic relationship, in light of differences in age, function, economic standing, class, religion, language, and culture.

-Two theories can explain the researched romantic relationship phenomenon.
+Two theories can explain the phenomenon of romantic relationships examined in this study.
 The first theoretical framework is based on evolutionary-psychological theories that explain the gender variance in peoples’ choice of partner and is dependent on the goal of the romantic relationship.
 According to this theory, the motives for choosing a partner are Darwinian and related to sexual gratification or the desire to bear children.
-The social exchange theory was selected as a supplemental theoretical framework.
-In this theory, the members of the couple choose a romantic partner according to cost-benefit calculations where each partner in the couple expects to receive a reward equal in value in exchange for what they give to their partner.
+A second, supplemental theoretical framework chosen for this study is social exchange theory.
+According to this theory, the partners each choose a romantic companion according to cost-benefit calculations in which each partner expects to receive a reward of equal value in exchange for what they give to their partner.